 Kevin Harrington breaks into a big smile when asked why he is offering the opportunity for budding entrepreneurs to be a part of his new book “Put a Shark in Your Tank.”
+If you’re an entrepreneur, take a look at this top video production agency to see how they can help you generate business.

 “It wasn’t too long ago that I was in their shoes,” the world-renowned entrepreneur says.
 Harrington is widely known as the “inventor of the infomercial” and was one of the original “sharks” on the hit ABC television show Shark Tank.
 “I know how hard it can be to navigate those entrepreneurial waters all by yourself.
 And that is what inspired me to write this book and include stories from other entrepreneurs out there pounding the pavement looking for their breakthrough moment.
 I want to share my knowledge by helping them see their challenges – and opportunities – in a new light.”